Master Localized Numbers in 5 Minutes

 Phone numbers localization

-Some international phone number variations include:
+Some international phone number variations:

 Country/region Country code Sample phone number Notes